 Bixby Reminders is a basic reminders app that can also pull text from the web and other apps as part of the ‘Share’ button.
 You can add a time or a geolocation to the reminder.

 Bixby Vision can an identify object with the camera and bring up Pinterest images of the thing you already have, or locate stores where you can buy... the thing you already have.
 It may be helpful for reading up on a certain wine, but it’s really difficult to see the everyday usefulness of this feature right now.

 What’s even more confusing is that there’s a dedicated Bixby button right under the volume rocker on the left side of the phone.
 Hit it twice and it’ll instantly transport you to the Bixby Home screen (confusing labeled Bixby Today).

 The button only really serves to get confused for volume down during calls, and thwart your ability to take screenshots (long-time Samsung users are going to be mildly irritated here, because taking screenshots used to be a matter of holding the home button and power button – now it’s the power button plus volume down).
 The Bixby button just gets in the way.

-Moreover, Google Assistant is onboard from the start, meaning Samsung will (eventually) have competing voice assistants on the Galaxy S8 and S8 Plus.
+Moreover, Google Assistant is onboard from the start, meaning Samsung now has competing voice assistants on the Galaxy S8 and S8 Plus.
 And Google’s AI gets top billing; it’s activated by long-pressing on the home button – no need for Samsung’s invented Bixby button.